sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

-  I designed and lead an exploratory research study to better understand how users think about building a site." image="/assets/img/site-building-study/site-building-intro.png"
+  I designed and lead an exploratory research study to better understand how users think about building a site." image="/assets/img/site-building-study/site-building-intro.png" alt="Gutenberg logo and list of reasons to do user research."
 %}

 {% include portfolio-panel.md